 When I saw him that night at the Bowl in 2017, I was blown away by the performance.
 While the whipped microphone leads and gymnastics on the floor monitors were gone, the voice had richened and reached the depths I never thought it could go.
 (Compare his yips of “Handsome Devil” to the brute force of “Lady Willpower.”)
 He held the crowd that night.

 And with that, at 47, with Morrissey as the only constant in my life since I was 15, I conceded that that Morrissey show would be my last.
 It was a perfect gig, and I wanted to take a break from riding the Morrissey train for 32 consecutive years.
 Finally, I was no longer beholden to sniffing out every release on all formats.
 I didn’t have to spend hours on eBay looking for that first Belgian pressing of “Suedehead” anymore.
-I wanted to fade away on a pleasant note and the Hollywood Bowl in 2017 seemed like a healthy parting of ways, on my end anyway.
+I wanted to fade away on a pleasant note and the Hollywood Bowl in 2017 seemed like a healthy parting of ways.

-Why did it take so long for to walk away?
+Why did it take so long to walk away?
 Up until a few months ago, Morrissey never planted a flag.
 He never took sides.
 He repeatedly said he never voted, he didn’t believe in the system -- it was Morrissey and his devotees against the world.
 I was all in until he bluntly aligned himself with For Britain.
 He used to be Miserable Morrissey, the lonely eccentric who used to stand up for animal rights, and rally against British authoritarianism.
 Now he endorses an extreme far right political party because of something about… animal rights?

 Everyone has their tipping point.
 For Britain was mine.